 In some cases, VCAT can make an order that stops parties from doing something that may cause damage to another party where an order to pay money is not appropriate compensation.
 This order is called an injunction.

 Sometimes we will order someone to stop doing something temporarily.
 This is called an interim injunction.
 We usually make an interim injunction when there isn't enough time to tell the other parties about the injunction application and hearing.
-We then list a further hearing to decide, after hearing from all parties, whether the injunction should be continued.
+We then schedule a further hearing to decide, after hearing from all parties, whether the injunction should be continued.
 Sometimes there may be a mediation or compulsory conference before the next hearing.

-Apply for an injunction
+How to apply for an injunction

 Applying for an injunction is serious.
 You must explain to us why the matter is urgent.
 Before we decide to order an injunction, we must be confident that an injunction is the best way to deal with the situation.